-Six fans provide cooling for the SC809 chassis.
+Six fans provide cooling for the chassis (Figure 6-4).
 These fans circulate air through the chassis as a means of lowering the chassis internal temperature.
-The SC809 system fans are hot-swappable.
-There is no need to power down the system when switching fans.
+The SC808 system fans are hot-swappable.
+There is no need to power-down the system when switching fans.

-Figure 6-4.
-System Fan
+Figure 6-4: System Fan

-Changing a System Fan
+Changing a System Fan (Figure 6-5)

 - If necessary, open the chassis while the power is running to determine which fan has failed.
-(Never run the server for an extended period of time with the chassis cover open). - 2.
+(Never run the server for an extended period of time with the chassis open.) - 2.
 Remove the failed fan's power cord from the serverboard. - 3.
-Lift the fan housing up and out of the chassis. - 4.
-Gently push the fan upwards from underneath the fan housing to remove it. - 5.
+Lift the fan from the chassis. - 4.
 Place the new fan into the vacant space in the housing while making sure the arrows on the top of the fan (indicating air direction) point in the same direction as the arrows on the other fans.
-Make sure that all four of the fan's rubber feet are in place. - 6.
-Place the fan housing back in the chassis. - 7.
-Reconnect the wiring. - 8.
+Make sure all four of the fan's rubber feet are in place. - 5.
 Confirm that the fan is working properly before replacing the chassis cover.